Shortbus: Critical reception

-Shortbus received mixed to positive reviews, currently holding a 68% positive score on Rotten Tomatoes based on 127 reviews with an average rating of 6.47/10.
+Shortbus received mixed to positive reviews, currently holding a 68% positive score on Rotten Tomatoes based on 127 reviews with an average rating of 6.50/10.
 The consensus states: "The sex may be explicit, but Mitchell integrates it into the characters' lives and serves the whole story up with a generous dose of sweetness and wit."
 The film also has a score of 64 out of 100 on Metacritic based on 27 reviews.

-Lou Lumenick from the New York Post wrote "Mitchell's adventurous, big-hearted, pansexual mosaic of New Yorkers looking for love and orgasms (not necessarily in that order), is a rare example of a nonporn film that doesn't exploit graphic sex as a gimmick."
 Peter Travers from Rolling Stone commented "If there is such a thing as hard-core with a soft heart, this is it."

 Writing for RogerEbert.com, Jim Emerson said, "the characters in Shortbus focus on sex as a way of getting through to each other, and getting in touch with themselves.
 It's a gleefully randy romantic roundelay, in the tradition of Max Ophuls' serially sexual French comedy La Ronde (1950).
 Polymorphously pornographic, sure; but it doesn't feel the slightest bit obscene.
 And that's a neat trick."
 He concluded, "And by the time Justin Bond's bullhorn baritone croons 'Everybody Gets It In the End', the thin characterizations and soapy sitcom plot contrivances melt away in a cleansing, melancholy humor, and you notice that something quite magical and moving -- and healing -- is taking place, for real, right before your eyes."

-In a 2016 retrospective for the film's 10-year anniversary, Hayden Manders of Nylon wrote, "Today…the movie's optimism and shamelessness feel as progressive as it does provocative.
+In a 2016 retrospective for the film's 10th anniversary, Hayden Manders of Nylon wrote, "Today...the movie's optimism and shamelessness feel as progressive as it does provocative.
 Since then, there hasn't been a movie that celebrates the body, and the joys and the ickiness of sex.
 What's more, it's a story about New York that's hardly told.
 (And New York stories are ultimately about all of us.)
 This one isn't glamorized or satirized.
 It seeks to harmonize."